billperegoy/elm-spa/README.md

 2. npm install -g elm-live

-3. npm install -g elm-test
+3. npm install

-4. npm install

-5. npm run test

-6. npm run watch
+4. npm run watch

 The *watch* step will run the elm-live build process and launch the browser.
 Future code changes will automatically trigger a rebuild and the browser will